Updated:

 SourceImportance

-Wong (2002),-primary historical source – high importance
+Wong (2002),Primary historical source – high importance

-Hung (1984)-secondary historical source – moderate importance
+Hung (1984)Secondary historical source – moderate importance

 Gladstone (2012)Primary culture source – high importance

-Sabin (1993)-primary historical source – high importance
+Sabin (1993)Primary historical source – high importance

 Understanding of Current Scholarly Literature

-Sources such as Wong (2002), Hung (1984) and Sabin (1993) have all delved into the concept of changes that have occurred to Chinese manhua over the years as primarily originating from historic shifts and external events which have changed the face of manhua over the years and, as such, these sources imply that consumer disinterest in manhua may simply be due to external activities such as shift towards manhua being made in Hong Kong under new influences or the actions of the government in repressing literature123.
+Sources such as Wong (2002), Hung (1984) and Sabin (1993) have all delved into the concept of changes that have occurred to Chinese manhua over the years as primarily originating from historic shifts and external events which have changed the face of manhua over the years and, as such, these sources imply that consumer disinterest in manhua may simply be due to external activities such as shift towards manhua being made in Hong Kong under new influences or the actions of the government in repressing literature.

+However, sources such as Li (2009), Gladstone (2012) and Pendry (2008) have clearly shown that cultural shifts in China have been one of the primary reasons behind changing consumer tastes and, as such, this may be the primary reason why consumer interests has been declining so far.
 When examining the various literary sources that have been examined so far, some of the main debates on the issue come in the form of whether it was the current modern cultural shift in China that has lead to the decline in manhua popularity or it is merely due to the fact that the repressive nature of the Chinese government has resulted in the decline due to the way in which it suppresses creativity in order to prevent social dissent over government policies.

 Significant Trends in Literature

 Some of the more significant trends in the literature on this topic as seen in the case of Wong (2002), Hung (1984) and Sabin (1993) have focused more on the historical events that have influenced the changing impact of manga rather than social influences.
+This, I believe, is a considerable gap in the research that should be addressed since changes in societies such a modernism and changing consumer preferences can and will result in the decline in popularity for something that is viewed as obsolete.

 Other identified trends within the literature showed that there was an insufficient level of comparative examination between the rise in popularity of Japanese manga in China and the subsequent decline of Chinese manhua.